binduvasini/PrimeNumberTable/README.md

 It requires JRE 1.7 or higher version to run.
 JUnit4 is used for writing test cases.

-## Running Instructions:
+### Running Instructions:

 * Clone the repository locally.
 * Open terminal/commandPrompt and navigate to the saved file location.
-	- For example, if the unzipped contents are stored in "C:\Files", go to this location "C:\Files\FCCodingChallenge" in terminal
+	- For example, if the repository is stored in "C:\", go to this location "C:\PrimeNumberTable" in terminal
-* Go into subdirectories : "..\FCCodingChallenge\PrimeNumberTable\out\artifacts\PrimeNumberTable_jar"
+* Go into subdirectories : "..\PrimeNumberTable\out\artifacts\PrimeNumberTable_jar"
-	 - Example : The terminal should point to this location "C:\Files\FCCodingChallenge\PrimeNumberTable\out\artifacts\PrimeNumberTable_jar"
+	 - Example : The terminal should point to this location "C:\PrimeNumberTable\out\artifacts\PrimeNumberTable_jar"
 * Run the following command:
 	java -jar PrimeNumberTable.jar